 Why the need for internet security?

-Many older individuals are keen internet users, and who are quite well clued up when it comes to technology.
+Many older individuals are keen internet users and are quite well clued up when it comes to technology.

 Around 50% of adults who are aged 65 or over, are using smartphones, and spend a lot of their time at home online.

 There has been a rise in these numbers, especially in families who seek help from social security, or they are some assistance programs.
 Comcast’s offering of their low-cost Internet Essentials being one such service.

 Many programs make internet connections possible for low-income households.